Monica Tranel: U.S. House of Representatives

 Tranel was the Democratic candidate for Montana's 1st congressional district, running against Ryan Zinke and John Lamb.
 During the lead-up to the 2022 United States House of Representatives elections in Montana, American vlogger Hank Green interviewed Tranel in Missoula and Bozeman.
 Tranel lost to Zinke in the general election, receiving 46.5% of the vote to Zinke's 49.6%.

-In July 2023, Tranel became the first candidate to officially announce a bid for Montana's first congressional district in 2024.
+In July 2023, Tranel announced her bid for Montana's first congressional district in 2024.
 In a reprise of the 2022 election, she lost to Zinke with 44.6% of the vote to Representative Zinke's 52.3%.

+Montana Legislature

+In February 2026, Tranel announced she was running for the Montana state legislature, representing House District 92.

 Personal life

 Tranel has nine siblings.
-She and her second husband, Jack Morris, had two daughters.
-Tranel described herself as "a single mother" in 2015.

 Starting in 2001, she lived in Helena, Montana, for several years.
-She currently lives in Missoula with her husband, former state senator Greg Lind, and her three daughters.
+She currently lives in Missoula with her husband, former state senator Greg Lind.